akb825/DeepSea/modules/Scene/Scene/README-conversion.md

 * `children`: an array of child nodes.
 Each element is an object with the following elements:
 	* `type`: the name of the node type.
 	* Remaining members depend on the value of `nodeType`.

+## Transform Node Children

+Transform node children have the type node "TransformNodeChildren" can be used to add children to an existing transform node.
+This can be used to break circular dependencies if a transform node needs to be referenced by other objects before the children are able to be added.
+It contains the following members:

+* `node`: the name of the transform node to add children to.
+* `children`: an array of child nodes.
+Each element is an object with the following elements:
+	* `type`: the name of the node type.
+	* Remaining members depend on the value of `nodeType`.

 ## Reference Node

 Reference nodes have the type name "ReferenceNode" and contains the following members: